rohansinghwow/instruments-table/README.md

 ### Table.jsx

-- The main table used for displaying list of table
+- The main table used for displaying list of stocks

 ### Info.jsx